HolyJack/BikeShop/README.md

 Disclaimer: The following API is yet to be implemented and subject to change.
 ## Products:

-* GET /products: Allow any authenticated user (IsAuthenticated).
+* GET /products: Allow any user.
-* GET /products/{id}: Allow any authenticated user.
+* GET /products/{id}: Allow any user.
 * POST /products: Allow only admin users (IsAdminUser).
 * PUT /products/{id}: Allow only admin users.
 * DELETE /products/{id}: Allow only admin users.